 This was quite an achievement as I had great concerns as to her attention span… It’s no exaggeration to say I envisaged her bailing in an attempt to ride a swan/bully a mallard into cuddles (she loves ducks ).
 However, she behaved impeccably, and I was incredibly proud of the restraint she showed by simply blowing kisses to the wildlife.

 One thing I should mention is that the activities are not cheap.
-It wasn’t a problem for us because at her tender age, there were lots of things was not yet able to do – but give it a couple of years and I imagine our holiday budget will look significantly different!
+It wasn’t a problem for us because at with the girls being young, there were lots of things we were not yet able to do – but give it a couple of years and I imagine our holiday budget will look significantly different!

 That said, I think the cost to fun ratio is reasonable, and the majority of activities will be totally worth the spends.